bertBruynooghe/lo_carb_assistent/README.md

 5. using dualStorage

 As the app has been tested in real-life situations, a number of issues came out:
 * landing screen is currently the overview screen.
-It would probably be better to have the landing screen to be the new dosed ingredient screen, but not yet bound to a meal.
-(As it is sometimes convenient just to look up an ingredient without calculating a complete meal.)
-It should have a pageable dropdown (select2) which allows to add the add the ingredient to a new or existing meal.
+It would probably be better to have the landing screen to be the new dosed nutrient screen, but not yet bound to a meal.
+(As it is sometimes convenient just to look up an nutrient without calculating a complete meal.)
+It should have a pageable dropdown (select2) which allows to add the add the nutrient to a new or existing meal.
 * it would be very convenient to add activities and insuline doses to the system too.
 I guess there should be a direct link for on a number of screens, and especially on the landing screen.
 * navigating to and searching through the favorites should also be more convenient.
 (Search box from collapsed menu that triggers a select2 box?)
 Or should we have the carbs/fat/proteins/kCal displayed directly along with the name in the select2 box?
 * graph support